Steroid rosacea

 Steroid-induced rosacea is an iatrogenic condition (induced by the physician or patient) from the use of either systemic steroid or topical steroids.
 It is nearly identical to steroid induced acne from the standpoint of etiology.

-Topical Steroid induced rosacea (left); after steroid withdrawal and photobiomodulation therapy (right).
+Topical Steroid induced rosacea (left); after steroid withdrawal, photobiomodulation (red light therapy) and low dose methylene blue (right).

 Cause

 Steroid-induced rosacea can be caused by the prolonged used of a topical steroid on the face.
 Topical steroid comes in 7 different strengths (Some countries use 4 categories).
 Class I is super potent, and class VII is very weak.
 Usually, any categories of steroids over class VI can induce rosacea with prolonged use.
 The typical presentation is inflammatory acne lesions consisting of pustules, papules, and cysts.
 The patient often admits to the daily use of a topical steroid, often being under the advisement of a physician.
 Examination of the pustules often revealed inflammatory cells, and in many cases, numerous motile demodex mites.